-Charged With Consumption of Alcohol While a Driver or Passenger?
+Charged With Consumption of Alcohol While Driving or a Passenger?

 New Jersey law is quite clear.
 It provides that a person cannot consume an alcoholic beverage while operating a motor vehicle (car, truck or motorcycle).
 A passenger in a motor vehicle also cannot consume an alcoholic beverage while the motor vehicle is being operated.